MichelMoriniaux/BigPowerBox/Arduino/BigPowerBox/README.md

     //  h: humidity probe
     // always-on ports always last followed by t then h const String boardSignature = "mmmmmmmmppppaath";

+# Hardware expansion
+The board is expandable through the exposed i2c interface via the RJ12 connector.
+Currently are supported SHT31, AHT10 and the PCA9548A i2c multiplexer, allowing you to build complex temperature probe setups.
+The setups allow you to either have a simple Temperature / Humidity sensor to turn on the configured PWM ports when the temperature dips below the dewpoint or have a more complex setup with dedicated temperature feedback for each PWM port (adjusting each port output to maintain +3C above the dewpoint).
+The RJ12 port has the following pinout

+    pin 1: NC
+    pin 2: GND
+    pin 3: SDA
+    pin 4: SCL
+    pin 5: 5V
+    pin 6: NC

 # Storage
 The EEPROM on the Atmel328 is 1024 bytes and it's cells are limited to 100k writes.